 Board of Directors

-Fairfax Ayres, Treasurer
+Fairfax Ayres, Vice Chair

 Fax Ayres is the owner and President of Angerole Mounts, a niche manufacturer of device mounting solutions for aviation, and Orion Flight Center, a flight training and aircraft rental business at the Charlottesville-Albemarle airport.
 Fax also works as a management consultant to a small local consumer finance technology company three days a week.
 Fax moved to Charlottesville in 2000, taking a job as the CFO at the Thomas Jefferson Memorial Foundation (Monticello).
 He and his wife opened Splendora’s, a gelato and espresso cafe, on the downtown mall in 2004, owning and operating that business until selling it to an employee in 2010.
 Fax has worked in the past as a professional charter pilot and corporate pilot, and still actively maintains his flying skills through flight instruction, charitable flying and personal flying.
 Fax is married and has three children.
 He enjoys tennis, snowboarding, flying and talking about flying, driving and talking about driving, and helping small businesses explore and capitalize on the opportunities they have identified.